NataliaEde/Project_4-Twitter-Sentiment-US-Airways/README.md

 SHAP (SHapley Additive exPlanations) was used to explain the predictions of the best-performing models, providing insights into the most important features driving sentiment classification.
 This tool was particularly useful in understanding the decision-making processes of the BERT-based and XGBoost models.

 ![image](https://user-images.githubusercontent.com/44559346/232613784-be638bdf-8e47-466c-8540-9dbc69de9982.png)

+Conclusion:

+We explored a dataset of tweets about major airlines to perform sentiment analysis.
+By analyzing the top words and evaluating different models, we gained valuable insights into customer sentiment, which airlines can use to improve their services and enhance customer satisfaction.
+By continuing to monitor and analyze social media sentiment, airlines can stay ahead of the competition and provide an even better travel experience for their customers.